by Mike Jones

-I did a bit of research and it turns out there are are a few different credit cards out there are that perfect for helping gamers lower their expenses when it comes to buying new games.
-I’m calling gaming hacking (y’know, like travel hacking but for gaming).
+I did a bit of research and reached out to some personal finance experts, and it turns out there are are a few different credit cards out there are that perfect for helping gamers lower their expenses when it comes to buying new games.
+I'm calling it gaming hacking (y'know, like travel hacking but for gaming).

 So, if you've also been looking for ways to get more new video games at a lower per-game cost, then this article is for you.
 Below are the best credit cards that I've found that lets us work the credit cards to our advantage.